1 9 6 4 – 1 9 6 5 (USA)

 The series featured non-stop motion: sinister villains, one very alluring female character (who everyone remembers even though she was only in two episodes), hidden treasure, gunrunners, laser guns, madmen, supernatural monsters, and all the cool Hindu magic Hadji could do.

-The series – originally proposed as an animated version of Jack Armstrong, All-American Boy, a syndicated comic strip adventure – was aired during evening prime time in the USA, just like its Hanna-Barbera predecessors The Flintstones, The Jetsons and Top Cat.
+The series – originally proposed as an animated version of Jack Armstrong, All-American Boy, a syndicated comic strip adventure – was aired for a year during evening prime time in the USA, just like its Hanna-Barbera predecessors The Flintstones, The Jetsons and Top Cat.

 Dr Benton C Quest